Got $26,000? Nab 105 luxury phones some made with diamonds

-In July, luxury phone maker Vertu closed its doors entering liquidation and letting go of nearly 200 employees.
-Friday the company's museum collection of phones hits the auction block for sale by liquidators.
+In July, luxury phone maker Vertu closed its doors, entering liquidation and letting go of nearly 200 employees.
+On Friday the company's museum collection of phones hits the auction block for sale by liquidators.

 Among the lots UK auctioneer G.J.
-Wisdom and Company is selling is the archive Vertu's archive collection of 105 Vertu phones ranging from prototypes to limited edition models some with diamonds and gold on them.
+Wisdom and Company is selling is Vertu's archive collection of 105 Vertu phones ranging from prototypes to limited-edition models, some with diamonds and gold on them.

-"Included in this lot are various drawings and designs," says Gary Wisdom the auctioneer handling the sale.
+"Included in this lot are various drawings and designs," said Gary Wisdom, the auctioneer handling the sale.

 Check out the gallery below to see how Vertu made its luxurious phones.